 There's much more to staying active than just maintaining good physical health when you're a person with MS. It's crucial to find many different ways to keep moving whenever you can.

 There are so many options for activities and sports these days.
 You can choose from the following:

 - online or cyber classes

 I don’t believe it when people say they don’t like exercise.
-I just think they haven’t found an activity that’s right for them yet.
-There are infinite possibilities, and anyone can exercise regardless of age, physical abilities, or fitness levels.
+I think they haven't found an activity right for them yet.
+There are infinite possibilities, and it's possible to exercise regardless of age, physical ability, or fitness level.